 5.19.
-The analysis process to be conducted for considering hazards and their combinations for Level 1 PSA is described in paras 6.4-6.27 of SSG-3 (Rev. 1) [4].
+The analysis process to be conducted for considering hazards and their combinations for Level 1 PSA is described in paras 6.1-6.27 of SSG-3 (Rev. 1) [4].
 This process is applicable to Level 2 PSA and it is not repeated here.
-For the Level 2 PSA, single as well as combined hazards have the potential to result in accident sequences induced by common cause initiators.
+For the Level 2 PSA, single as well as combined hazards have the potential to result in accident sequences induced by common cause initiators that might impact the confinement function.
 Some examples are:

-- A design extension condition earthquake resulting in a station blackout and a containment failure, perhaps with consequential internal fire or flooding; - A flooding and high winds combined event that might lead to the loss of the heat sink together with the loss of off-site power; - An aircraft crash causing a common loss of offsite power and emergency diesel generator failure, which again does not only result in a plant transient but an accident sequence with containment bypass and releases of radionuclides (airborne or via water path).
+- A design extension condition earthquake resulting in a station blackout and a containment failure, perhaps with consequential internal fire or flooding; - A combination of external flooding and high winds hazards that might lead to the loss of the heat sink together with the loss of off-site power; - An aircraft crash causing a common loss of offsite power and emergency diesel generator failure, which again does not only result in a plant transient but an accident sequence with containment bypass and releases of radionuclides (airborne or via water path).